-St Pancras International Station is located in the northern fringe of central London and has thirteen platforms.
+St Pancras International Station is located on the northern fringe of central London and has thirteen platforms.
 Six platforms (nos.
 5 to 10 inclusive) are for use by international services.
 Four platforms (nos.
-1 to 4 inclusive) are for use by domestic services on the NR Network to major towns and cities in the North.
+1 to 4 inclusive) are for use by domestic services on the NR Network to major towns and cities in the North and Midlands.
 Three platforms (nos.
-11 to 13 inclusive) are for use by high-speed domestic services to and from Stratford, Ebbsfleet, Ashford and North and East Kent.
+11 to 13 inclusive) are for use by high-speed domestic services to and from Stratford International, Ebbsfleet International, Ashford International and North and East Kent.
 Platforms 1-13 are elevated above ground level, and all are accessible via escalators, lifts or stairs.
-Platforms 1-10 are also level access from certain station entrances, despite being elevated above ground level.